enchant97/note-mark/site/content/_index.md

 ## Support My Work
 Like this project?
 Consider supporting me financially so I can continue development.
 You can do that by [buying me a coffee](https://www.buymeacoffee.com/leospratt).

+> Please note I currently do not accept paid incentives for features.